jbequ5/Enigma-Machine-Miner/Enigma-Machine-Deep-Dive.md

 **How it works**:
 - Confidence is calculated via a multi-signal weighted formula incorporating verifier quality, EFS projections, and historical performance on similar subtasks.
-- When the threshold is met, deterministic tools (PuLP, SciPy, SymPy, NetworkX, OR-Tools, etc.) are used for exact results.
+- When the threshold is met, deterministic tools (PuLP, SciPy, SymPy, NetworkX, OR-Tools, etc.) deliver exact results.
 - When confidence is insufficient, the system falls back gracefully while preserving exploratory capability and logging the decision for future self-audit.

 **Why it will work**: